PEtab-dev/PEtab/doc/v2/documentation_data_format.rst

 YAML file for grouping files
 ----------------------------

-To link the SBML model, measurement table, condition table, etc. in an unambiguous way, we use a `YAML <https://yaml.org/>`_ file.
+To link the model, measurement table, condition table, etc. in an unambiguous way, we use a `YAML <https://yaml.org/>`_ file.

-This file also allows specifying a PEtab version (as the format is not unlikely to change in the future) and employed PEtab extensions.
+This file also allows specifying a PEtab version and employed PEtab extensions.

 Furthermore, this can be used to describe parameter estimation problems comprising multiple models (more details below).